turi-code/userguide/nearest_neighbors/nearest_neighbors.md

 Leaf size                     : 1000
 ```

-To retrieve the five closest neighbors for **new** data points or a **subset**
+To retrieve the five closest neighbors for *new* data points or a *subset* of
-of the original reference data, we use the model's `query` method.
-Query points
+the original reference data, we **query** the model with the `query` method.
-must also be contained in an SFrame, and must have columns with the same names
+Query points must also be contained in an SFrame, and must have columns with the
-as those used to construct the model (additional columns are allowed, but
+same names as those used to construct the model (additional columns are allowed,
-ignored).
-The result of the `query` method is an SFrame with four columns: query
+but ignored).
+The result of the `query` method is an SFrame with four columns:
-label, reference label, distance, and rank of the reference point among the
+query label, reference label, distance, and rank of the reference point among
-query point's nearest neighbors.
+the query point's nearest neighbors.

 ```python
 knn = model.query(sf[:5], k=5)